- After you submit your plans, they will be reviewed for the minimum submittal requirements by a permit technician

 - Planning and Zoning review

 Other review groups and Bureaus may also need to review the plans based on the scope of work or valuation of the work being performed.

 Things to Consider:

 Prolonged reviews can add cost and delays to your project.
 The best way to ensure the quickest review time:

-- Make sure your FPP Intake form is completely filed out, most commonly missed section is the project reference number and project valuation. (link to Project ref# Info)
+- Make sure your FPP Intake form is completely filled out, the most commonly missed section is the project reference number and project valuation. (link to Project ref# Info)

-- Provide complete, legible, scannable plan sets- Include:
+- Provide complete, legible, scannable plan sets that include:

 a.
 A site plan (when applicable)